Aueza/3013-Algorithms/Assignments/02-P01/README.md

 ### Ethan Saenz
 ### Description:

-This program will create a linked list based Vector class that will include the functionality listed below.
-This is achieved by writing methods to add values, remove values, and maintain sorted values if needed.
-This class also has the ability to be initialized with different data sources (files, other vectors, and arrays).
+This program will create a linked list-based Vector class that will include the functionality listed below.
+This is achieved by writing methods to add, remove, and maintain sorted values if needed.
+This class also can be initialized with different data sources (files, other vectors, and arrays).